rzane/upload/README.md

 #### Configurable Adapters

-For now, there are only two adapters:
+For now, there are four adapters:

 * `Upload.Adapters.Local` - Save files to your local filesystem.
 * `Upload.Adapters.S3` - Save files to Amazon S3.
+* `Upload.Adapters.Fake` - Don't actually save the files at all.
+* `Upload.Adapters.Test` - Keep uploaded files in state, so that you can assert.

 ##### `Upload.Adapters.Local`

-`Upload` requires absolutely no configuration.
+Out of the box, `Upload` is ready to go with some sane defaults (for development, at least).

 Here are the default values:

 ```elixir
 config :upload, Upload,